devsystemslab/HNOCA-tools/site/contributing.md

 Pre-commit will automatically download all dependencies when it is run for the first time.

 Alternatively, you can rely on the [pre-commit.ci][] service enabled on GitHub.
-If you didn't run `pre-commit` before pushing changes to GitHub it will automatically commit fixes to your pull request, or show an error message.
+If you didn't run `pre-commit` before pushing changes to GitHub it will automatically commit fixes to your pull request or show an error message.

-If pre-commit.ci added a commit on a branch you still have been working on locally, simply use
+If pre-commit.ci added a commit on a branch you have been working on locally, simply use

 ```bash
 git pull --rebase
 ```

 to integrate the changes into yours.
-While the [pre-commit.ci][] is useful, we strongly encourage installing and running pre-commit locally first to understand its usage.
+While the [pre-commit.ci][] service is useful, we strongly encourage installing and running pre-commit locally first to understand its usage.

 Finally, most editors have an _autoformat on save_ feature.
 Consider enabling this option for [ruff][ruff-editors] and [prettier][prettier-editors].